hirosystems/stacks-blockchain-api/content/getting-started.md

 ## Prerequisites

 Before you can start the API server and its dependencies, you must first ensure that Docker is already installed on your machine.
-If you do not aready have Docker installed, please install Docker.
+If you do not aready have Docker installed, please install Docker [here](https://www.docker.com/).

 ## Starting the API Server